 Business owners must focus on strategizing and mixing their acquisition and retention efforts.
-Start a simple yet beneficial loyalty or a referral program and take the help of CRM for automating your marketing efforts.
+Start a simple yet beneficial loyalty or a referral program and take the help of CRM to automate your marketing efforts.

 Sales is growing, and your customers are regularly coming back to make more purchases.
 At this stage, the business has established itself in the market with a growing and loyal customer base.

 However, this stage comes with its share of issues.
 Now that the business is established, the hunger to grow even bigger comes into play.

 Sure the acquisition strategies will bring in more one-time purchases or none at all, depending on how you make the play.
 The true value of growing your business still remains in your old customer base.

-The business is now technologically advanced and has much automation in place that keep a close eye on customer satisfaction, inventory management, outreach emails, marketing, sales, etc.
+The business is now technologically advanced and has much automation that keeps a close eye on customer satisfaction, inventory management, outreach emails, marketing, sales, etc.

-Pushing a discount coupon on the businesses’ current achievement with a simple note crediting them of being part of the success will do wonders for the retention strategy.
+Pushing a discount coupon on the businesses’ current achievement with a simple note crediting them for being part of the success will do wonders for the retention strategy.

 We hope the article is helping you move along smoothly towards the goal of having a strong customer retention strategy that will re-engage your old customers.

-Wishing your customers on special occasions is easier with CRM and the integrations that enable real-time notifications about their social media activities related to your product’s social media page.
+Wishing your customers special occasions is easier with CRM and the integrations that enable real-time notifications about their social media activities related to your product’s social media page.

 Businesses must surprise their old customers by mailing them physical birthday greetings.
 However, many companies are starting to use this tactic.

 Send out emails to your customers with the latest product information and an attractive discount just for their special occasion.
 Take this opportunity to upsell or cross-sell your product or service to them too.

-A CRM software will come in handy in carrying out this activity as all the customer information you require for composing your email is present inside the software, stored at a central location.
+A CRM software will come in handy in carrying out this activity as all the customer information you require for composing your email is stored inside the software and at a central location.

-Businesses make a grave mistake by not asking for the customer’s’ feedback.
+Businesses make a grave mistake by not asking for the customer’s feedback.
 Feedbacks are the best way to know if your customers are using your product or service for the intended purpose.

 If you have the data regarding how your product is used and how it is helping the customers get rid of their problems, you can really great content based on their experience and present it on your own website.

 Feedbacks also allow you to improve upon the loopholes that may be present in your product or service.

 They may take offense that you do not respect their time or their private life.
-Never call your customers and open the conversation with sentences such as “Hi, I’m just checking in to see how everything is going on.”
+Never call your customers and open the conversation with sentences like “Hi, I’m just checking in to see how everything is going on.”